Pilotcar: History

 In 2014, Pilotcar made its first export, and in 2017, it began R&D work on street-legal vehicles.
 It started infrastructure work for its European operations by opening an office and warehouse in Bulgaria.

 In 2018, Pilotcar established Pilotcar EV Inc. in Florida, Fort Myers, and activated its production facility for the United States.

 In 2019, with the PC-2 SL model in the category of L6e-A, Pilotcar became the first domestic company to have a street-legal vehicle in its category in Europe and Turkey.

 In 2020, the P-1000 model was launched for sale in all EU countries and Turkey.

 In 2021, the new PC-4 SL model in the L7e category of Street-legal vehicles passed all tests successfully and received pre-approval.

 In 2022, the P-1000 production line was activated, and the first P-1000 was produced in serial manufacture.

 In 2024, the P2 City will be presented at the Paris Motor Show.

 In 2025, the P2 City is the brand's first city car without a license to be marketed.

-IIn 2025, an agreement was reached with Yamaha Golf Car Company for the North America distributorship of Pilotcar-branded utility vehicles.
+In 2025, an agreement was reached with Yamaha Golf Car Company for the North America distributorship of Pilotcar-branded utility vehicles.